 Cost will be filled out automatically once you publish your algorithm and will show if you’ve chosen to charge royalites or if you’ve decided to open source your algorithm.
 It will also give the estimated cost so the user consuming your algorithm can see how much it will cost.

 The Discussion tab shows the comments and questions from users so you can keep up to date regarding user feedback.

-Under the Manage tab you can see how to clone your algorithm, see what items are checked off in the Algorithm Checklist and see permissions for your algorithm which were set when you created your algorithm.
+Under the Manage tab you can see how to clone your algorithm, see what items are checked off in the Algorithm Checklist, delete your algorithm and edit various settings of your algorithm even after you’ve created it.

 Finally click on the Source tab which will display the UI for creating your algorithm if you prefer it over the CLI.